caddyserver/website/src/docs/markdown/extending-caddy/placeholders.md

 #### Alternatively, resolve the Placeholder during Provision

 If you only use global placeholders, like `env`, then you may initialize a global replacer at provision time, and use it to replace such values.
+This also allows users of config file formats other than Caddyfile to use environmental variables.

 ```go
 func (g *Gizmo) Provision(ctx caddy.Context) error {